Nondeterministic Finite Transducers¶

 -

-State insert_word(State source, const Word &word)¶
+State insert_word(State source, const Word &word)

 Inserts a

-will form a transition going directly from the last inner state to the newly created target.- Parameters:
+wordis less thannum_of_levels, then the last symbol ofwordwill form a transition going directly from the last inner state to the newly created target.- Parameters:

 source – The source state where the word begins.

-must already exist.word – The nonempty word to be inserted into the NFA.
+sourcemust already exist.word – The nonempty word to be inserted into the NFA.

 - Returns: